ArindamDutta02082001/Spring_Starter/05-Spring-demoredis/readme.md

             redisTemplate.afterPropertiesSet();
             return redisTemplate;
           }
-- Serialize the object by implementing **Serializable** in the entity class as we store serialized object into the redis server
+- Entity : Serialize the entity object by implementing **Serializable** in the entity class as we store serialized object into the redis server. **Always use the serializer for storing the keys and values in the redis server as we have to serialize the key & value to String before storing**
+- dto : here we are using same class as Entity
 <pre>
 @Getter
 @Setter